 My case study client used the PainGenix balm and nasal inhaler together.
 She said that it reduced her pain level from a 10 to approximately 7 1/2 which she said was a major accomplishment.
 The combination allowed her to “cope with the daily stress” of her pain and helped her to relax just a little bit.

-Since these products contain no chemicals, your liver will be much happier.
-Plant-based products are gentler on your liver which filters everything you put on or in your body.
+Since these products contain no chemicals, there’s no horrible side effects and your liver will be much happier.
+Plant-based products are far gentler on your liver which filters everything you put on or in your body.

 From a holistic life coaching perspective – yes, I’m going to ask you questions about your chronic pain!